RogerBambinetti/captei/README.md

 npm install
 ```

-2. Be sure to set ur enverioment variables correctly at .env (check .env.example)
+2. Set your environment variables correctly in the `.env` file (refer to `.env.example` for guidance):

 3. Now, make sure to run the docker containers using docker compose: